b00tc4mp/skylab-bootcamp-201807/staff/edu-berenguer/mon-gos/mon-gos-app/README.md

+If you want to try the app on your pc:

+Now you should run the client

+    $ cd mon-gos/client
+    $ npm i
+    $ npm start

+Go to http://localhost:3000/ to visit the app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>